Not Accepting Guests

 Music, Movies, and Books

-I think picking cultural faves is absolutely ridiculous for many reasons, so let's just talk about these things when we meet, alright?
+I'm not judging you if you did, but I think picking cultural faves is absolutely ridiculous for many reasons, so let's just talk about these things when we meet, alright?

 One Amazing Thing I’ve Done